aaycock/blog/_posts/2021-05-15-hostapd-macacl.markdown

 Received Access-Reject Id 74 from x.x.x.x:1812 to y.y.y.y:55076 length 35
 ```

-If you don't get either, and instead see 3 attempts with no response, you may need to troubleshoot your RADIUS server config or network path:
+If you don't get either, and instead see 3 attempts with no response, you may need to troubleshoot your RADIUS server config or network path.

-Troubleshooting
 If you are having trouble connecting to your RADIUS server to begin with, it may be helpful to watch the traffic to port 1812 with tcpdump.
-Run this on the server while you run the command line test above, substituting your actual interface.
+Run the following on the server while you run the command line test above, substituting your actual interface.
 ```
 tcpdump -vnes0 -i igb0 port 1812
 ```

+Once you have a successful command line test, it is time to configure hostapd to enforce the MAC auth with a call to RADIUS.

 Edit your hostapd.conf file